-For API Clients that use their own avatar/naming system in place of the user's Google+ identity then you must make clear to users that their gameplay information will still be submitted to Google and associated with their Google+ identity and viewable within different Google products.
+For API Clients that use their own avatar/naming system in place of Play Games Services identity then you must make clear to users that their gameplay information will still be submitted to Google and associated with their Play Games identity and viewable within different Google products.

-You shall not permit your API Client to reveal the user’s Google+ identity to other users in multiplayer matches where players are automatically matched using Google Play game services.
+You must not permit your API Client to reveal the user’s Google identity to other users in multiplayer matches where players are automatically matched using Google Play Games Services.

 Submission of Content